JaqiKal/pixavibe/README.md

 - [Coolors](https://coolors.co/) is used to create the colour scheme palette.
 - [CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) is used to check code ensuring that my CSS is error-free and adheres to the latest web standards.
 - [DevTools](https://developer.chrome.com/docs/devtools) to help in edit pages on-the-fly and diagnose problems quickly.
-- [Diffchecker - text](https://www.diffchecker.com/text-compare/) is used to check code snippets
+- [Diffchecker - text](https://www.diffchecker.com/text-compare/) is used to check code snippets.
 - [Favicon.io](https://favicon.io/) is used to create favicon.
 - [Font Awesome](https://fontawesome.com/) is used for the iconography on the website.
 - [Git](https://git-scm.com/) is used for version control.